World Connect International, UK

 • Focused on women-led businesses, community environmental enterprises, community health worker projects, and sustainable schoolyard initiatives

-Regional Power Centers:
+Regional Power Centres:

 World Connect operates five regional hubs staffed by local experts: